canonical/certification-docs/Self-Test_Guide.rst

 https://certification.canonical.com/hardware/create-system

-If you have problems accessing this site, contact your Technical Partner Manager.
+If you have problems accessing this site, contact your assigned Partner Engineer.

 .. image:: images/hardware-creation-flowchart-landscape.png
            :alt: This flowchart outlines the steps necessary to create